Featured post

 Trap #1: Focusing Only on the Monthly Payment

 The most common tactic is to ask, "What monthly payment are you comfortable with?"
-They then manipulate the loan term and interest rate behind the scenes to hit that number, often at a huge cost to you.
+They then manipulate the loan term and interest rate behind the scenes to hit that number.
 Always negotiate based on the total price of the car, not the monthly payment.

 Trap #2: Unnecessary Add-Ons

-The finance manager will often try to sell you a list of extras: extended warranties, VIN etching, fabric protection, GAP insurance, etc. These are almost always high-profit-margin items for the dealership.
+The finance manager will often try to sell you a list of extras like extended warranties, VIN etching, or GAP insurance.
+These are high-profit items for the dealership.
 Politely but firmly decline them.
-You can almost always find better and cheaper versions of these products (like GAP insurance) from your own insurance company.
+You can almost always find better and cheaper versions from your own insurance company.

 Conclusion: Drive the Deal, Don't Let It Drive You